Kgalagadi Transfrontier Park: Facilities

-Within the park there are three traditional tourist lodges, called "rest camps".
-These are fully serviced lodges and include amenities such as air conditioning, shops and swimming pools.
+The park has three traditional tourist lodges called "rest camps".
+These are fully serviced lodges and include amenities such as air conditioning, shops, and swimming pools.
 There are also six wilderness camps in the park.
-The wilderness camps provide little more than shelter and wash water; visitors must supply their own food, drinking water and firewood.
+The wilderness camps provide little more than shelter and wash water; visitors must supply their food, drinking water, and firewood.

 Visitors

-During the year 1 April 2017 to 31 March 2018, the park received a total of 52,463 visitors up from 48,221 in the previous year.
+From 1 April 2017 to 31 March 2018, the park received 52,463 visitors, up from 48,221 in the previous year.

 History

 The Kalahari Gemsbok National Park in South Africa was established on 31 July 1931 mainly to protect the migrating game, especially the gemsbok, from poaching.
 In 1948 an informal verbal agreement was made between the then Bechuanaland Protectorate and the Union of South Africa to set up a conservation area in the contiguous areas of the two lands.
-In June 1992 representatives from the South African National Parks Board (now SANParks) and the Department of Wildlife and National Parks of Botswana set up a joint management committee to manage the area as a single ecological unit.
+In June 1992, representatives from the South African National Parks Board (now SANParks) and the Department of Wildlife and National Parks of Botswana set up a joint management committee to manage the area as a single ecological unit.
 A management plan was drafted, reviewed, and approved in 1997.
 The parties agreed to cooperate in tourism and share equally in park entrance fees.
 On 7 April 1999, Botswana and South Africa signed a historic bilateral agreement whereby both countries undertook to manage their adjacent national parks, the Gemsbok National Park in Botswana and the Kalahari Gemsbok National Park in South Africa as a single ecological unit.
 The boundary between the two parks had no physical barriers, although it is also the international border between the two countries.
 This allowed for the free movement of animals.
 On 12 May 2000, President Festus Mogae of Botswana and President Thabo Mbeki of South Africa formally launched Southern Africa's first peace park, the Kgalagadi Transfrontier Park.

 Cultural preservation and establishment of !Xaus Lodge

-In October 2002, the governments set aside 580 km² (224 mi²) for the use of the native peoples, the Khomani San and Mier communities.
-This was divided between 277.69 km² of San Heritage Land and 301.34 km² of Mier Heritage Land.
+In October 2002, the governments set aside 580 km2 (224 mi2) for the use of the native peoples, the Khomani San and Mier communities.
+This was divided between 277.69 km2 of San Heritage Land and 301.34 km2 of Mier Heritage Land.
 The South African National Parks (SANParks) manages the land under contract.
 This land was named the !Ae!Hai Heritage Park.
 The settlement agreement also provided for the communities to receive funds for the specific purpose of constructing a tourism facility.
 The lodge was named !Xaus Lodge (meaning 'heart' in the local language) and is managed commercially on behalf of the ‡Khomani San and Mier communities by Transfrontier Parks Destinations.